 Candidate assessment depth: CFO assessment requires evaluation of financial technical competency, strategic partnership capability, and the interpersonal fit with the CEO and board that determines long-term success.
 Search firms that rely primarily on resume screening rather than structured assessment miss the latter two dimensions consistently.

-Top CFO Recruiting Firms for Technology Companies
+CFO Recruiting Firms for Technology Companies (In Alphabetical Order)

 1. Christian & Timbers